nvbogachev/homepage/content/teaching/gcs20f.md

 ## English description

 Here is the page of my course "Geometry in Computer Science", which I'm reading (in Russian, jointly with [Alexander Perepechko](http://a.perep.ru/)) for the 3rd year students of the Department of Innovation and High Technology at MIPT.
+The course is conducted online via Zoom.